JacobWren/Elasticity-Bounds/README.md

 3. Method to optimize the tuning parameter (Nelder-Mead, gradient descent, or brute force)

 You can obtain a license from [Gurobi's](https://www.gurobi.com/free-trial/) website to run the simulation.

+*Please note, this project was not able to be completed.